paulshorey/ps-nyc/docs/General/IDE + Code/auto-formatting.md

 * Install `htmlprettify` plulgin: https://github.com/victorporof/Sublime-HTMLPrettify
 * Use the same **`.jsbeautifyrc`** file as your teammates use for Vs Code.
 * Sublime does not format on save by default.
 Toggle **`format_on_save`** in HTMLPrettify plugin options.

+### If using WebStorm:
+* `Webstorm > Preferences > Editor > Code Style > JavaScript` no manually editing a JSON file, use checkboxes/dropdowns
+* To auto-format on save, you must create a Macro, which is also different...
+    1. `Edit > Macros > Start Macro Recording`
+    2. Press `Esc`, to clear any selected text, which will affect your formatting
+    3. Press `Cmd + Opt + L` to format the current file
+    4. Select `File > Save All` in top bar.
+Do NOT just hit `Cmd + S`.
+    5. Click `Stop` in Macro notification on the bottom, to stop recording.
+    6. `Webstorm > Preferences > Keymap`
+        * Search `Save`.
+Right click and remove key binding.
+        * In that same list, find your newly created Macro.
+Right click, and add key binding `Cmd + S`.

 ### If using something else:
 * Just make sure whatever settings you use matches your teammates' settings.